Former German nobility in the Nazi Party: Principality of Schaumburg-Lippe

-Adolph succeeded his father as Prince in 1911, until he was forced to abdicate on 15 November 1918.
+Adolph II succeeded his father, Georg, as Prince in 1911, and ruled until he was forced to abdicate on 15 November 1918.
 Following the German revolution: the Principality became the Free State of Schaumburg-Lippe.
-Adolf married Ellen Bischoff-Korthaus, they were both killed in a plane crash in Mexico in 1936, in a controlled flight into the side of a volcano.
+Adolf married Ellen Bischoff-Korthaus; they were both killed in a plane crash in Mexico in 1936, in a controlled flight into the side of a volcano.
 He was succeeded as head of the House of Schaumburg-Lippe by his brother Wolrad.

-Prince Adolph's brother Prince Friedrich Christian, was son of Georg, the reigning Prince of Schaumburg-Lippe, and Princess Marie Anne.
-Friedrich's brother Adolf II was the "last German prince forced to abdicate.
-After WWI, Friedrich Christian was an ardent Nazi Party supporter, and worked vigorously to gain noble and royal support for it, and eventually became an upper privy councillor and adjutant to Propaganda Minister Joseph Goebbels.
-In 1939, Friedrich Christian was asked to become king of Iceland by Icelanders sympathetic to the Nazi party, but refused due to the opposition of Foreign Minister Joachim von Ribbentrop.
-Prince Friedrich felt disillusioned by the abdication of Emperor Wilhelm II, and even more unhappy over the "cowardly abdications" of the German princes in 1918.
-The prince wished for a restoration of the monarchy, he believed that Adolf Hitler was also in tandem with these views, writing in his diary, "Hitler was in principle for the monarchy, but not for the continuation of that which, in his opinion, had failed totally."
+Prince Adolph's brother Prince Friedrich Christian, was the third son of Prince Georg.
+Friedrich's brother Adolf II was the "last German prince forced to abdicate".
+After World War I, Friedrich Christian was an ardent Nazi Party supporter, worked vigorously to gain noble and royal support for the party, and eventually became an upper privy councillor and adjutant to Propaganda Minister Joseph Goebbels.
+In 1939, Friedrich was asked to become King of Iceland by Icelanders sympathetic to the Nazi party, but refused due to the opposition of Foreign Minister Joachim von Ribbentrop.
+Friedrich felt disillusioned by the abdication of Emperor Wilhelm II, and even more unhappy over the "cowardly abdications" of the German princes in 1918.
+The prince wished for a restoration of the monarchy, he believed that Adolf Hitler was also in accord with these views, writing in his diary, "Hitler was in principle for the monarchy, but not for the continuation of that which, in his opinion, had failed totally."
 The prince "liked to think the "National Socialists as true heirs of the old nobility."